WanderlandTravelers/wanderlandtravelers.com/_posts/2019-08-20-dealing-with-water-damage.md

 Amazingly, the shop had an attached apartment so we were able to move everything out of the trailer and have a space for ourselves and the dogs while we worked.

-Brad actually took a week off work so that we could dive into the project with the goal of wrapping it up within a couple weeks.
+Brad took a week off work so that we could dive into the project with the goal of wrapping it up within a couple weeks.
 Oh how naive we were!

 {% include image.html img="Trailer7.jpg" title="trailer is a shop being worked on" caption="We were so thankful to have access to this amazing workspace with every tool we could imagine" %}